ychuang6/sams-documentation/source/components.rst

 Submit File
 -----------
 HTCondor scheduler relies on a *Submit File* that communicates everything about our job(s) to the scheduler.
 A submit file is a text file that specifies the executing job/script, arguments, variables, etc. (Refer to HTCondor Manual).
-The SAMS Pipeline will consists of two submit files:
+The SAMS pipeline will consists of two submit files:
-1) Registration.submit - A submit file for *Registration* Job
+1) Registration.submit - A submit file for the *Registration* Job
-2) Compositing.submit - A submit file for *Compositing* Job
+2) Compositing.submit - A submit file for the *Compositing* Job

 Registration.submit ::